-Degree to which the impact

-may cause irreplaceable loss Low Low

-of resources: Cumulative impact prior to

-mitigation None None

-Significance rating of impact prior mitigation: Medium Medium

-Degree to which the impact can be mitigated: Low Can be barely mitigated

-Proposed mitigation: access to the construction of Unnecessary/excessive clearing.
-Construction must be well-plated proceeds quickly &amp; efficiently.
-Use of lighting (if required) may residents and land users.
-Construction or no nuisance.
+Degree to which the impact may cause irreplaceable loss of resources: Low Low Cumulative impact prior to mitigation None None Significance rating of impact prior mitigation: Medium Medium Degree to which the impact can be mitigated: Low Can be barely mitigated Proposed mitigation: Cumulative Impact post access to the construction of Unnecessary/excessive clearing.
+Construction must be well-plated proceeds quickly &amp; efficiently, Use of lighting (if required) may residents and land users&gt; Contourned or no nuisance.
 Downward recommended.
-The site camp may require visting suitable material.
+The site camp may require vist suitable material.
 Special attentiable material.
-Special attentiable material.
-Utilize shade cloth along the freexcept at access points.
+Special attentiable proposed indigenous the except at access points.
 Initiate proposed indigenous as possible.
-Ensure indigenous vegetation to be established as soon as and re-grassing of natural pathways, etc, commence as accommodate the construction and site must be cleared of vegetation.
-In a gof vegetation must be avoided.
-In an

-Cumulative Impact post mitigation Low Low

-Significance rating of impact post mitigation: Low Low
+Ensure indigenous vegetation to be established as soon as and re-grassing of natural spathways, etc, commence as Alien vegetation monitoring adaily. and clearance must be implemented mitigation Low Low Significance rating of impact post mitigation: Low Low